 Death is the end of all our dances :

 And of these three I weave romances.

-Many thanks to Deb Fitzpatrick (Pansy was her great aunt), Teresa Stokes (Perceval Anthony Harmsworth’s cousin) and Heather and David Henderson for providing invaluable detail on Pansy’s story.
+Many thanks to Deb Fitzpatrick (Pansy was her great aunt), Teresa Stokes (Perceval Anthony Harmsworth’s cousin), Heather and David Henderson and Bernard Horning (George Horning was his great uncle) for providing invaluable detail on Pansy’s story.